CivicActions/guidebook/README.md

 # BLOOM EMPLOYEE HANDBOOK

-This Handbook has been prepared to describe Bloom's philosophy, working methods and processes, employment practices, policies, benefits, and the conduct we expect from members of our team.
+We've prepared this handbook to specify what Bloomers can expect from Bloom and what we expect from Bloomers.
+It describes the Bloom philosophy, working methods and processes, employment practices, policies, and benefits.

 ## This is not really the README you are looking for.